sunshineydays/sd.fa.geneticheadsframework/README.md

-# Genetic Heads Framework for Facial Animation
+# Genetic Framework for Facial Animation
 *Seamlessly match your pawns’ faces to their genes!
 Automatic storytelling with total override control.*

 ## What This Mod Does
-This mod connects Biotech genes to Facial Animation head types.
-If you have the head textures with the right code in your mods, this mod will automatically apply the appropriate head to your pawns.
+This mod connects Biotech genes to Facial Animation features.
+If you have the textures and the right code in your mods, this mod will automatically apply the appropriate head to your pawns.

 ## Features
 - Automatic face assignment based on Biotech genes